Sam-Saarinen/Sam-Saarinen.github.io/expertise/index.md

 * Brown University: Co-designed and guest lectured a Machine Learning course.
 Guest lectured in a Discrete Mathematics course.
 * The Learning Center (Public High School in Fayette County, Kentucky): 3 years teaching programming as a volunteer.
 (Several students passed collegiate-level final exams.)
 * Education Design: Co-creator of [Minds Across Time](https://braincrateclub.com/shop/ols/products/minds-across-time-crate), an educational trading card game aligned with more than 40 middle school educational standards in Kentucky.
 * Experience tutoring mathematics and programming since 2012.
-Also, private coaching on reading, creating writing, public speaking, and teaching.
+Also, private coach for reading, creative writing, scientific writing, public speaking, and teaching.

 # Students/Mentees
 Students or people I have mentored on significant projects are listed here.
 (H|U|M|D) indicates High School, Undergraduate, Masters, or Doctoral students.